lyteword/bsb/micah/chapter-2.md

----
-weight: 2
----

 # Chapter 2

+## Woe to Oppressors

 <sup>1</sup> Woe to those who devise iniquity and plot evil on their beds!
 At morning’s light they accomplish it because the power is in their hands.

 <sup>2</sup> They covet fields and seize them; they take away houses.
 They deprive a man of his home, a fellow man of his inheritance.

 <sup>3</sup> Therefore this is what the LORD says: “I am planning against this nation a disaster from which you cannot free your necks.
 Then you will not walk so proudly, for it will be a time of calamity.

 <sup>4</sup> In that day they will take up a proverb against you and taunt you with this bitter lamentation: ‘We are utterly ruined!
 He has changed the portion of my people.
 How He has removed it from me!
 He has allotted our fields to traitors.’”

 <sup>5</sup> Therefore, you will have no one in the assembly of the LORD to divide the land by lot.

+## Reproof of False Prophets

+**(Ezekiel 13:1–16)**

 <sup>6</sup> “Do not preach,” they preach.
 “Do not preach these things; disgrace will not overtake us.”

 <sup>7</sup> Should it be said, O house of Jacob, “Is the Spirit of the LORD impatient?
 Are these the things He does?”
 Do not My words bring good to him who walks uprightly?

 <sup>8</sup> But of late My people have risen up like an enemy: You strip off the splendid robe from unsuspecting passersby like men returning from battle.

 <sup>9</sup> You drive the women of My people from their pleasant homes.
 You take away My blessing from their children forever.

 <sup>10</sup> Arise and depart, for this is not your place of rest, because its defilement brings destruction— a grievous destruction!

-<sup>11</sup> If a man of wind were to come and say falsely, “I will preach to you of wine and strong drink,” he would be just the preacher for this people!
+<sup>11</sup> If a man of wind were to come and say falsely, “I will preach to you of wine and strong drink,”[^3418] he would be just the preacher for this people!

+## The Remnant of Israel

+**(Micah 5:7–15)**

 <sup>12</sup> I will surely gather all of you, O Jacob; I will collect the remnant of Israel.
 I will bring them together like sheep in a pen, like a flock in the midst of its pasture— a noisy throng.

 <sup>13</sup> One who breaks open the way will go up before them; they will break through the gate, and go out by it.
 Their King will pass through before them, the LORD as their leader.

+[^3418]: 2:11 Or “I will prophesy to you for wine and strong drink”